 - Enhance our knowledge regarding the care of women with mental illness during pregnancy, birth and the postnatal phase

-NRAMP is an observational, nationwide study which follows the journey of mother and baby during pregnancy, delivery and for the first year of the baby’s life.
+NRAMP is a unique, world-first, descriptive, Australia-wide research study which follows the journey of mother and baby during pregnancy, delivery and for the first year of the baby’s life.
 It is designed to collect and record information on maternal and neonatal health and wellbeing during this time frame.
 It is not designed to provide treatment recommendations, make mental health diagnoses or pass judgement on any individual.

 The development of NRAMP